 What to do next

-After the change tracking task is configured, DTS performs initial change tracking, which takes about one minute.
-After initial change tracking, you can consume the tracked data.
-For more information, see Use SDK to consume data.
+After the change tracking task is configured, DTS performs initial change tracking, which takes about 1 minute.
+After the initial change tracking is complete, you can consume the tracked data.
+For more information, see Use the SDK demo code to consume tracked data.